 An article in the August 1911 issue of Architecture and Building provided details on the interior, noting that the first story included “ample public space with several small suites.
 The vestibule is finished in stone and the lobby in Circassian walnut.
 One of the main dining rooms is decorated in old gold, and the other in blue and silver.
 There are private dining-rooms also.”
 The upper stories have suites which are adaptable “to any necessary expansion into family suites of various sizes.
 The ample court space at the rear, supplementary to the street frontage, permits of amply lighted rooms throughout.
 The architect has employed the bay construction to good advantage, both for interior lighting and for the architectural effect in the façade.
 The lighting fixtures were designed and made by Bigelow Kennard & Co. to harmonize with the decoration.”

 William Rice died in May of 1909, before the Hotel Puritan opened.
 It continued to be owned by the Rice family through its Avenue Real Estate Trust.
-John D. Hardy, trustee of the trust, is shown as the owner of 390 Commonwealth (including the vacant lot at 388 Commonwealth) on the 1912 and 1917 Bromley maps, and Harry L. Rice (William and Emma Rice’s son) et al, trustee of the trust, on the 1928 and 1938 maps.
+As of 1947, the trustees were William and Emma Rice’s son, Harry Lee Rice, and his two sons, William Ball Rice and Edmund Rice.

-In 1952, the Hotel Puritan was absorbed by the Hotel Somerset and the two were operated as an integrated property by Sonnabend Operated Hotels, which became the Hotel Corporation of America in 1956 (in 1979, it became Sonesta International Hotels).
+Earlier in 1947, Abraham Sonnabend’s company had assumed management of the Hotel Somerset, and in October of 1951, the Cleveland Hotel Corporation, of which he served as president, acquired the hotel.
+Thereafter, the Hotel Puritan and the Hotel Somerset were operated as an integrated property as the Somerset Hotel by Sonnabend Operated Hotels, which became the Hotel Corporation of America in 1956 and Sonesta International Hotels in 1979.

 In its October 31, 1952, article on the opening of the new, expanded hotel, the Boston Globe wrote: “The Somerset Hotel took on a ‘new look’ yesterday with the official opening of its new lobby and entrance.
 The consolidation of the Somerset with the Hotel Puritan has made possible one large hostelry containing 524 rooms.
 The main lobby, constructed with a coral terrazzo floor, plastered green walls, and a ceiling of the latest acoustical material, has a 33-foot curved desk of green Italian marble and two tone plate glass.
 Iron trim stairways connect with the terrace lobby, formerly the street level of the Puritan, and with the lower level of the Puritan, where a dining room, cocktail lounge and coffee shop are located.
 Smart shops open off the terrace lobby.”

-In November of 1957, the hotel applied for (and subsequently received) permission to install a “macademized open-air parking lot for use by the Hotel Somerset” on the vacant lot at 388 Commonwealth.
+In November of 1957, the hotel applied for (and subsequently received) permission to install a “macademized open-air parking lot” on the vacant lot at 388 Commonwealth.

-In 1972, real estate developer Pasquale Franchi purchased the Hotel Somerset.
-His company, Somerset Building, Inc., remodeled the buildings, converting them from a hotel into 187 apartments, a night club, shops, and offices.
+Over the next three years, Pasquale Franchi converted the buildings into 187 apartments, a night club, shops, and offices.
 The entirety of 390 Commonwealth was devoted to office and commercial space.

-The properties subsequently changed hands, including going through foreclosure again, and in January of 1982 were acquired by the 400 Commonwealth Avenue Apartments LP.
+The properties subsequently changed hands, including going through foreclosure again, and on January 29, 1982 were acquired by the 400 Commonwealth Avenue Apartments LP.

 In October of 1985, Puritan Investment Trust applied for (and subsequently received) permission to establish the occupancy of 390 Commonwealth as 91 apartments, swimming pool, and general offices.

-In April of 1986, the Puritan Investment Trust converted the building into 91 residential units and 4 commercial units, the Windsor Place Condominium.
+On April 22, 1986, the Puritan Investment Trust converted 388-390 Commonwealth into 91 residential units and 4 commercial units, the Windsor Place Condominium.